Koen Oostenbrink

-Koen Oostenbrink (born 26 January 2000) is a Dutch professional footballer who plays as a midfielder for Eerste Divisie side Eindhoven.
+Koen Oostenbrink (born 26 January 2000) is a Dutch professional footballer who currently plays as a midfielder for DFK Dainava.
+Born in Netherlands.

 Club career

 Born in Veldhoven, Oostenbrink began his career at the PSV youth academy in 2009.
 He eventually rose through the club's ranks and made his professional debut for their reserve side, Jong PSV, in the Eerste Divisie on 18 October 2019 against NEC Nijmegen.
 He came on as an 83rd-minute substitute for Sekou Sidibe as Jong PSV were defeated 0–1.

+Eindhoven

 On 4 August 2021, he joined Eindhoven as an amateur.

+Dundalk

+On 3 January 2024, Oostenbrink signed for League of Ireland Premier Division club Dundalk.

+DFK Dainava

+On 20 February 2025 Oostenbrink signed with Lithuanian Dainava Club.

 International career

 Oostenbrink made his international debut for the Netherlands at the under-17 level on 30 September 2016 against Liechtenstein U17.
 He started as the Netherlands won 9–0.